uct-cbio/16S-rDNA-decon-pipeline/README.md

 # Detection of contaminants from the target samples
 The background sequences of the spiked control after removing the spiked bacteria sequences are aligned against the biological sample sequences to search for the possible matching OTUs/sequences.
 The script (detect.sh), also summarized below achieves this objective

-"align_seq.py -i $inDir/conta.fa -o $outDir/decont100 -t $inDir/otus_prealigned.fa -m PyNAST -a uclust -e 250 -p 100 "
+"align_seq.py -i $inDir/conta.fa -o $outDir/decont100 -t $inDir/otus_prealigned.fa -m pynast -a uclust -e 250 -p 100 "

 Whereby
 - conta.fa: Is a contaminant sequences from the background of the spiked control (if using uct-cbio 16S-rDNA nextflow pipeline this file is found in folder /otu_picking